Michelle Beisner-Buck

-Michelle Beisner-Buck (born October 15, 1976) is an American reporter for ESPN and a former National Football League (NFL) cheerleader, dancer, and actress.
+Michelle Beisner-Buck (born October 15, 1976) is an American reporter for ESPN and ABC and a former National Football League (NFL) cheerleader, dancer, and actress.

 Beisner-Buck was a cheerleader for the NFL's Denver Broncos, then became an NFL Network personality who hosted NFL Weekly Countdown and NFL Network Now and served as a field reporter for NFL Total Access and NFL GameDay Morning.
-She currently does feature reports for ESPN's Monday Night Football and its pregame show Monday Night Countdown.
+She currently does feature reports for Monday Night Football and its pregame show Monday Night Countdown.

 Career

 Beisner-Buck had 15 years of dance training, and was a member of the Denver Broncos cheerleaders, serving as squad captain for four years of her six-year tenure.
 Beisner-Buck was the Pro Bowl representative in 1999.
 She traveled to Canada, South America, Hong Kong, and Australia, performing and teaching dance.
 Beisner-Buck was part of the USO tour in Iraq and Africa, where she emceed and danced for the American troops.
-Beisner-Buck also co-created, produced, sang/danced, and starred in "Dollhouse Revue", a Denver-based burlesque show featuring former Broncos cheerleaders.
+Beisner-Buck also co-created, produced, sang, danced, and starred in "Dollhouse Revue", a Denver-based burlesque show featuring former Broncos cheerleaders.

 Beisner-Buck acted in the feature films Any Given Sunday, Throttle, and Alice in Wasteland.
-In 2002, Michelle was a contestant on the NBC reality game show Dog Eat Dog Dog Eat Dog with other NFL cheerleaders representing the Denver Broncos.
+In 2002, Michelle was a contestant on the NBC reality game show Dog Eat Dog with other NFL cheerleaders representing the Denver Broncos.

 Beisner-Buck has worked in various reporting capacities for Fox Sports Net, Comcast, Speed Channel, ESPN, CBS, NBC and ABC.
 She served as a pit reporter for the Champ Car World Series on ESPN, host of "The Turbo Tour", on the Speed Channel, worked as a feature/field reporter for "The Best Damn Sports Show", host of the “Grand Prix” of Denver, co-host of "The Vista" on Altitude Network, and entertainment emcee for the Denver Nuggets, Colorado Avalanche, and the Colorado Mammoth.

 Personal life

 She married ESPN/ABC NFL announcer Joe Buck on April 14, 2014.
 They have twin boys, Blake and Wyatt, born in April 2018.
-Joe joined Michelle at ESPN in 2022.
+Joe joined Michelle at ESPN/ABC in 2022.